kscott675/dpi-ruby-cli/README.md

       -In the terminal, type "ruby app.rb"
       -Type your name
       -Select "Pull a Card" to pull a card
+      -Get your message!
+You can continue to pull cards for as long as you like.
       -Select "Quit" or press CTRL + Z to exit
-      -Get your message!
-You will have a chance to pull another card as many times as you wish.

 Have fun! :)